Buying goods online for personal use

 Anti-Dumping Duty and Countervailing Duty

-The following examples show how to calculate what you owe on goods when you buy online from outside of the EU.
-These examples are not exhaustive.
-However, they provide a range of goods and duty rates.
+The examples below show how to calculate what you owe on goods when you buy online from outside the EU.
+These examples are not exhaustive, however, they cover a range of goods and duty rates.
 The method of calculation can be applied to any goods.
-Some websites may include duty and tax in their prices.
+Some websites may include the import duty and tax in their prices.

 Next: Buying goods from a European Union (EU) country